rishieraj/enpm661-dijkstra/README.md

  - `dijkstra_rishie_raj.py` : python script containing the code for the project.

  - `dijkstra_rishie_raj.mp4` : video file containing the visualization.
+The visualization has been shown for start: (50, 400) & goal: (400, 100).

  - `README.md` : markdown file containing instructions and details.